The ABSolute guide to Anti Lock Braking

 It’s been said that anti-lock brakes (ABS) are one of the greatest safety aids in automotive history, but how does a skilled driver get the best from this wizardry, particularly in the case of a real emergency?

-As an enthusiast reading this blog, you’ll probably have a good appreciation for what ABS and other ‘Advanced Driver Assistance Systems’ do, but many drivers have little or no idea of the presence of these systems on their vehicles, nor what they do.
+As an enthusiast reading this blog, you’ll probably have a good appreciation for what Advanced Driver Assistance Systems (ADAS) such as the anti-lock braking system (ABS) and electronic stability program (ESP) actually do.
+Yet many drivers have little or no idea of the presence of these systems on their vehicles, nor how to use them effectively.

 Where drivers often go mess up when using ABS in an emergency, is by not hitting the brake pedal hard enough.